 Establishing the Virtual Enterprise.
-The company must build and nurture strategic partnerships all aligned with the same sense of urgency and customer-centric focus.
+The company must build and nurture strategic partnerships all aligned with the same sense of urgency and customer-oriented focus.
 Tools and metrics must measure the entire virtual enterprise.
 Even though teams may be physically distributed, they must perform as if they are under one roof.

 Forging Partnerships.
 The company must execute quickly to recruit qualified trading partners.
 Sharing ideas and knowledge through collaboration, concurrent engineering, integrated information systems, and bureaucracy-free commerce builds trust and trust builds speed.

 Build a Learning Organization.
 To be Agile, organizations must learn to innovate.
 To innovate, organizations must show employees that their ideas are valued.
-Companies like 3M and Cisco Systems are excellent examples of innovation culture and expert in monetizing ideas which are incubated from the bottom up.

 Mass CustomizationEach customer and product presents a unique set of requirements and challenges to the Agile Company.
 Agile companies must first work to understand the key drivers of success for its customers and these become the priority and focus of the suppliers.
 Mutually assured success comes from great communication.
 An orthopedic implant company approached us at Micron Solutions with a business model for patient-specific implants.